 It’s been an eventful week in the world of international money transfer.
 Whilst Trump launches trade wars with Europe, China, Canada, and Mexico (to name a few), which is guaranteed to lead to tricky exchange rate calculations for many businesses (don’t forget to check the latest rates and save up

 London, May 15th Medifinance, the Intelligent Financial Lender for Healthcare Professionals, and The Money Cloud, an award-winning provider of international money transfer price comparison, are delighted to have agreed a partnership to supply medical professionals with a real-time, sophisticated and reliable overseas money transfer solution.

-Donald Trump rose to power in the US in large part due to his promise to revitalise and grow the country’s economy, and business and trade and industry infrastructure.
-Whilst, where Trump is concerned, it is almost impossible to separate the reality from the “fake news”, many early indicators have provided
+Donald Trump rose to power in the US in large part due to his promises to revitalise and grow the country’s economy, and business and trade and industry infrastructure.
+Whilst, where Trump is concerned, it is almost impossible to separate the reality from the “fake news”, many indicators have provided